Argo workflows

 Depending on what package manager you are using there are different step setups.

-In order for us to analyze all dependencies in your project, their versions, and relations, files containing the resolved dependency trees have to be created prior to scanning.
-Those depend on the package manager used.
-If files are lacking we try to generate them on our side, which can negatively affect speed and accuracy.
+In order to analyze all dependencies in your project, their versions, and relations, files containing the resolved dependency trees should be created prior to scanning.
+The file creation depends on the package manager used.
+Debricked tries to generate the lacking files, which can negatively affect speed and accuracy.

-Example 1: If npm is used in your project you will have a package.json file, but in order for us to scan all your dependencies we need either package-lock.json or yarn.lock as well.
+Example 1: If npm is used in your project, you will have a "package.json" file, but in order to scan all your dependencies, Debricked requires either "package-lock.json" or "yarn.lock" as well.

-1. Add the template to your .circleci/config.yml file (if the file doesn't exist, create one)
+Add the template to your ".circleci/config.yml" file (if the file does not exist, create one):